Find Affordable College Courses

 New Castle, DE

-Ship undergraduate students pay an average of $14,122 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at Ship are $14,122 per year.
 After completing their Bachelor's Degree, journalism graduates from Ship carry an average student debtload of $25,983.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $261.

 Read More…

-You’ll join some of the best and brightest minds around you if you attend Indiana University of Pennsylvania - Main Campus.
-The school came in at #3 on this year’s Best Value Journalism Bachelor’s Degree Schools in the Middle Atlantic Region list.
-Located in the town of Indiana, IUP is a public school with a medium-sized student population.
+You’ll be in good company if you decide to attend Indiana University of Pennsylvania - Main Campus.
+It ranked #3 on our 2023 Best Value Journalism Bachelor’s Degree Schools in the Middle Atlantic Region list.
+Located in the distant town of Indiana, IUP is a public school with a moderately-sized student population.

 Out-of-state tuition fees for undergraduate students at IUP are $18,897 per year.

-Full Journalism at Indiana University of Pennsylvania - Main Campus Report
+Read full report on Journalism at Indiana University of Pennsylvania - Main Campus

 #4